arp242/goon/README.md

 	    sync       Sync the current directory.

 	Management:
-	    ssh        Run ssh (alias: shell, sh).
-	    status     Get status of machine.
+	    ssh        Start interactive shell (alias: shell, sh). status     Get status of machine.
 	    start      Start a machine (alias: boot).
 	    stop       Stop a machine (alias: halt, shutdown). machines   List all machines we know about (alias: list, ls).

-There are no flags.

-For example:

-    % cd ~/mygoproject
-    % go-on freebsd test -v

-This will automatically start the machine if need be (or uses an already started machine), syncs the directory, and runs "go test -v".

-Stop the machine with `go-on freebsd stop` once you're done.

-See `go-on help` for more detailed usage help.
+See `goon help` for more detailed usage help.

 FAQ
 ---